30-Min Sweet and Sour Pork Recipe

 1 large egg white

-1 cup cornstarch, separated
+1 cup cornstarch, divided

 4 cups oil, for frying